Cystic Fibrosis

 History and Physical

-Newborns with CF may present with meconium ileus, prolonged neonatal jaundice, or early lung infection.
-Infants and children with CF may present with failure to thrive and poor weight gain, anemia, undescended testicles in boys, recurrent sinopulmonary infections, and a distal intestinal obstructive syndrome with or without pancreatic insufficiency.
-The median age of diagnosis is 6 to 8 months; although, individuals may not exhibit clinical signs and symptoms until later.
+Newborns with cystic fibrosis may be identified through screening without clinical symptoms.[18]
+A subgroup of newborns, however, can present with gastrointestinal symptoms such as meconium ileus or prolonged neonatal jaundice, difficulty to thrive,[19] or an early lung infection.[20]
+Infants and children with cystic fibrosis may present with failure to thrive and poor weight gain, anemia, undescended testicles in boys, recurrent sinopulmonary infections, and a distal intestinal obstructive syndrome with or without pancreatic insufficiency.
+The median age of diagnosis is 6 to 8 months, although individuals may not exhibit clinical signs and symptoms until later.

 Evaluation

-In the United States, newborns are screened for CF as part of a standard newborn screening panel.
-Some cases of CF are discovered on prenatal ultrasound, which may demonstrate meconium peritonitis, bowel dilation, or absent gallbladder.
-Such findings often lead to prenatal CF carrier screening.[10][11][12][13]
+In the United States, newborns are screened for cystic fibrosis as part of a standard newborn screening panel.
+Additionally, some cases of cystic fibrosis are discovered during prenatal ultrasonography, which may demonstrate meconium peritonitis, bowel dilation, or absent gallbladder.
+Such findings often lead to prenatal cystic fibrosis carrier screening.[33][34][35][36]
+Criteria of at least 1 clinical symptom and 1 laboratory finding must be met to diagnose cystic fibrosis.

-3. Clinical symptoms consistent with CF in 1 or more organ systems
+• Clinical symptoms consistent with cystic fibrosis in 1 or more organ systems:

 • Chronic sinopulmonary disease